defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 > w
 'Nothing more to say'
 ```
-It appears there is a secret path at `/2bb6916122f1da34dcd916421e531578`.
+It appeared there was a secret path at `/2bb6916122f1da34dcd916421e531578`.
 However, I wasn't able to locate anything when checking the URL directly.

 ```bash
 ➜  HACKBACK curl -X GET http://admin.hackback.htb/2bb6916122f1da34dcd916421e531578